oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 When either the `allOf` or `oneOf` values is used, the order of the fields in the Choice is irrelevant as the value of an instance must be compared to all of the possible types to determine its validity.
-In contrast, order is significant for the `andOf` option value because the instance values are checked against the Choice fields in the order they are defined.
+In contrast, order is significant for the `anyOf` option value because the instance values are checked against the Choice fields in the order they are defined.

 > EDITOR'S NOTE:  need examples of applying the TypeOptions include the v2.0 enhancements.